qt-creator/qt-creator/README.md

     cmake --install . --prefix /path/to/qtcreator_install --component Dependencies

+### Performance Analyzer

+If you have not installed Qt with the Maintenance Tool, you must either set the path to the `perfparser` executable as a value of the `PERFPROFILER_PARSER_FILEPATH` environment variable or copy the executable to from the Qt Creator installation directory to the build directory.
+That is, copy it from `/path/to/qtcreator_install/Tools/QtCreator/libexec/qtcreator/` to /path/to/qtcreator_buid/libexec/qtcreator/`.

 ## Getting LLVM/Clang for the Clang Code Model

 The Clang code model uses `Clangd` and the ClangFormat plugin depends on the